 Feeding your lawn is just as important as watering it!
 By properly fertilizing your property every season, you can ensure optimal growth and root health.
 Experts recommend a routine of 4-to-6-week fertilization, especially during spring and summer.

 - Use a slow-release fertilizer to lengthen the amount of time your lawn can benefit from one treatment.

-- Do not apply too much fertilizer to your grass, or skip watering it in, should the formula require it.
+- Do not apply too much fertilizer to your grass or skip watering it, should the formula require it.
 This brings the risk of scorching the lawn and damaging its root structures.